rencheckyoself/motion-planning-in-ROS/README.md

   Brief Package Descriptions:
   - `roadmap`: A package with tools to generate various types of graph structured Road Maps.
 Currently, it supports PRMs and Grids

   Planned additions:
   - Global Planning using Theta*, D* Lite, Potential Fields
   - Local Planning with DWA and MPC

+  See the [Full API](https://rencheckyoself.github.io/motion-planning-in-ROS/) for more info.

 ## How to use: